-The Company's net loss and comprehensive loss for Q1 2022, was \$664,314.
-The increase of revenues to \$2,286,721 was driven primarily by the licensing revenue in Phyto BrandCo and increased processing services of cannabis biomass for third-party licenced producers.
+During Q1 2022, the increase of revenues to \$2,286,721 was driven primarily by the licensing revenue in Phyto BrandCo and increased processing services of cannabis biomass for third-party licenced producers.
 The decrease in operating expenses was due to a reduction in share-based compensation as a significant number options and warrants were issued during Q4 2021 and share-based compensation related to these equity instruments was fully recognized during that period.